 What are the benefits of applying lemon juice for acne?
 And how can you protect yourself from the side effects and still use lemons in your skincare routine?

 Definitely not fiction.
-Lemon juice, as well as lemon peels, have high concentrations of citric acid which has a very drying effect on the skin and can effectively get rid of excess sebum, cleanse the skin and clear its pores.
-The problem is that it's so strong and potent that it irritates the skin while leading to unfavorable consequences.
-Yet, the beauty industry hasn't given up on lemons, neither the natural-lover beauty gurus.
-You can find lemon juice, essential lemon oil, or lemon peels in many skincare products or natural home remedies nowadays.
+Lemon juice and lemon peels have high concentrations of citric acid, which has a drying effect and can effectively get rid of excess sebum, cleanse the skin, and clear its pores.
+All of this makes lemons great for treating acne.

+The problem is that it's so strong and potent that it irritates the skin, leading to unfavorable consequences.
+Yet, the beauty industry hasn't given up on lemons, nor the natural beauty gurus.
+You can find fresh lemon juice, essential lemon oil, or lemon peels in many skin care products or natural home remedies nowadays.

 Citric acid is a popular alpha-hydroxy acid.
 It's believed it has anti-inflammatory, anti-aging, and antioxidative effects.

 One lemon contains around 64% vitamin C (also known as ascorbic acid), and the peel exceeds 200%, so we can safely say that lemons contain the highest concentration of this vitamin among other citrus fruits.
 They contain little more than limes, twice more than grapefruits, and five times more vitamin C than oranges.